thesp0nge/armoredcode.github.io/_posts/2012-10-31-border-line-between-marketing-and-security-features.markdown

 Post author, Eric Lawrence, says in his post:

-{% blockquote %}
-Pages that have been secured against XSS via server-side logic may opt-out of this protection using a HTTP response header: X-XSS-Protection: 0
+> Pages that have been secured against XSS via server-side logic may opt-out of
-{% endblockquote %}
+> this protection using a HTTP response header: X-XSS-Protection: 0

 Wait.
 Is it possible to disable the filter server side just with an HTTP header in the response?
 Are you kidding at me?